-Read these warnings carefully before you use TrueView 625 payload series.
+Before you use your TrueView680 payload please read these warnings carefully. .
 Failure to do so can result in serious injury.

-Do not attempt to take apart, reassemble, or alter the TrueView 625 payload as it will void the warranty.
+Do not attempt to take apart, reassemble, or alter the TrueView 680 payload as it will void the warranty.
 Only qualified personnel can service the payload.

-Do not disconnect the power from the drone/payload until the payload is fully powered OFF.
+Do not interrupt the power to the drone/payload until the payload is fully powered OFF.

-Do not expose the payload to rain or water.
+Do not expose the payload to rain, water, snow, or high moisture environments.

-This payload has an operation range of -10°C up to 50°C. Operation outside this temperature range can lead to damage to the payload.
+This TrueView 680 payload has an operation range of -10°C up to 50°C. Operation outside this temperature range can lead to damage to the payload.